Candy

 Prepare Ingredients

-2. Remove 15 strawberries from the jar and cut them in half.
-Place strawberry pieces on a paper towels to drain.
-Set aside.
+2. Prep the Strawberries: Carefully remove 15 strawberries from the jar and cut them in half.
+Place the halved strawberries on a paper towel to drain excess syrup.
+Set them aside while you prepare the filling.

-4. Cut chocolate into chunks with a serrated knife and add to a separate glass bowl.
-Make sure the bowl is clean and dry.
-Melt chocolate in the microwave (using short 30 second intervals) or with a double boiler, until smooth and shiny.
-Be careful not to overheat or burn.
+4. Melt the Chocolate: Chop the chocolate into chunks using a serrated knife and transfer it to a clean, dry glass bowl.
+Melt the chocolate using the microwave in short 30-second intervals, or use a double boiler until it’s smooth and shiny.
+Be careful not to overheat or burn the chocolate.

 Assembly

-2. Place the candy mold in the freezer for ~ 2 minutes to allow the chocolate shell to harden.
-This will prevent the sides of the shell from sliding down.
+2. Chill the Shells: Place the filled candy mold in the freezer for about 2 minutes, allowing the chocolate to harden.
+This will help prevent the sides of the shell from sliding down.

-5. Top one cavity with more melted chocolate.
-Gently shake the mold side to side to level out the chocolate.
-Add more chocolate, if needed, to fill the cavity.
-Pay close attention to the edges in order to seal the candy and prevent the filling from leaking out.
-Continue topping all the cavities with chocolate, one at a time, until completed.
+5. Seal the Cordials: Top each cavity with more melted chocolate, gently shaking the mold side to side to level it out.
+Add more chocolate if needed to fill the cavity completely.
+Pay close attention to the edges to seal the candy and prevent any filling from leaking out.
+Continue this process for all cavities.

-6. Place candy mold back in the freezer until set, ~ 7 to 10 minutes.
+6. Set the Cordials: Return the filled candy mold to the freezer until the chocolate is fully set, approximately 7 to 10 minutes.

 Make approximately 30 champagne strawberries.